The Joy Max Guide to Raising Swallowtail Butterflies

 Fennel: The Crowd Pleaser

-• Growing Notes: Fennel doesn’t really play well with other crops, so give it its own corner of the garden
+Growing Notes: Fennel doesn’t play well with other crops, so give it a devoted corner of the garden where it won’t cause trouble.

-• Fun Factor: Tall, feathery, and dramatic.
+Fun Factor: Tall, feathery, and dramatic.
 You can also use the cut flowers in arrangements.
+The heirloom version included in the collection, doesn’t produce bulbs, even more foliage for the cats.

 Dill: The Multitasker

-• Bonus Features: Comes in very handy in the kitchen during the spring and summer.
+Bonus Features: Comes in very handy in the kitchen during the spring and summer.
 Potato salad, ranch dressing, fresh cucumber salad, yes please!
-And, like fennel, when it flowers it produces flowers lovely in bouquets.
+And, like fennel, when it flowers, the strange, explosive look of them can be lovely in bouquets.

 Rue: The Exotic One

-• Important Warning: Rue can irritate some people’s skin so until you know if you are sensitive to it, make sure you wear gloves when handling it.
+Important Warning: Rue can irritate some people’s skin.
+Until you know if you are sensitive to it, make sure you wear gloves when handling.
+It should be avoided entirely by pregnant women.

 Parsley: The Reliable Backup

-• Popularity Rating: "Better than nothing" ★ When I grow the other herbs, I never find caterpillars on my parsley.
-But maybe that is just the butterflies in my neighborhood.
+Popularity Rating: "Better than nothing (with butterflies anyway)" ★ When I grow the other herbs, I never find cats on my parsley.
+Maybe that is just the butterflies in my neighborhood, but it is not their fave.

-• Best Feature: Even if butterflies snub it, your kitchen will benefit.
+Best Feature: Even if butterflies snub it, your kitchen will benefit.
 Parsley goes with many types of food and looks beautiful as a final garnish.
 It really ties a dish together!
 It’s nice that it grows year round.
-I love it on stew and steak and potatoes in the fall.
+I love it on stew and steak and potatoes in the fall and fish with lemon in spring!

 From Egg to Caterpillar: It Begins!